andf-mongodb/workflow/README.md

 # workflow (and deploy)
-Bash wrappers to automate using the MongoDB docschain toolset.
+Bash wrappers to automate using a git-based docstools workflow (like at MongoDB).
 Currently, comprised of two scripts:

 ## workflow
-Checks out a new branch in your docs workspace and sets it up for work, then opens new VS Code workspace.
+Checks out a new branch in your docs workspace and sets it up for work, then opens new VS Code workspace in that repo.
-Requires: Pass the intended new branch name (like DOC-12345-fix-typo-in-example) as parameter.
+_Requires:_ Pass the intended new branch name (like DOC-12345-fix-typo-in-example) as parameter.

 Tasks:
 1. git clone git@github.com:YOU/docs.git
 2. git remote add upstream git@github.com:mongodb/docs.git